bashdot/bashdot/README.md

 ## Quick Start

-1. Create your initial profile directory, in this exmaple, default.
+1. Create your initial profile directory, in this example, default.

     ```sh
     mkdir default